 - The inhaler satisfies oral urges.

 - Most of the nicotine vapor does not go into the airways of the lung.
 Some people have mouth or throat irritation and cough with the inhaler.

 It can help to use the inhaler and patch together when quitting.

 Nicotine nasal spray

-The nasal spray needs to be prescribed by a health care provider.
+The nasal spray needs to be prescribed by a provider.

 The spray gives a quick dose of nicotine to satisfy a craving you are unable to ignore.
 Levels of nicotine peak within 5 to 10 minutes after using the spray.

 - Follow your provider's instructions about how to use the spray.
 When you're starting to quit, you may be told to spray 1 to 2 times in each nostril, every hour.
 You should not spray more than 80 times in 1 day.

 - The spray should not be used for longer than 6 months.